Nonlocality in Continuous-Variable Quantum Networks: Network nonlocality with non-Gaussian states

 Despite their broad applicability, Gaussian states have a key limitation: measurement statistics involving only Gaussian operations can always be efficiently simulated classically \cite{Bartlett2002}.
 This underscores the importance of non-Gaussian states, which are crucial for achieving universal CV quantum computation \cite{Lloyd1999}.
-In this section, we explore nonbilocality using two prominent non-Gaussian states—entangled coherent state (ECS) and CV Werner state.
+Here we explore nonbilocality using three prominent classes non-Gaussian states: single photon subtracted two-mode squeezed vacuum state, entangled coherent state and CV Werner state.